BND Hamburger Icon

 author image

-Written By: Heather LarsonBusiness Operations Insider and Senior Writer
+Written by: Heather Larson, Senior Writer

 Heather Larson spent way too many years working in different finance departments.
 Now she writes about money along with business solutions and technology.
 When she's not writing, she relishes reading a good thriller with her rescue dog in her lap.